Clothing: Making clothing

-Some human cultures, such as the various peoples of the Arctic Circle, traditionally make their clothing entirely of prepared and decorated furs and skins.
-Other cultures supplemented or replaced leather and skins with cloth: woven, knitted, or twined from various animal and vegetable fibers including wool, linen, cotton, silk, hemp, and ramie.
+Several distinct human cultures, including those residing in the Arctic Circle, have historically crafted their garments exclusively from treated and adorned animal furs and skins.
+In contrast, numerous other societies have complemented or substituted leather and skins with textiles woven, knitted, or twined from a diverse array of animal and plant fibers, such as wool, linen, cotton, silk, hemp, and ramie.

 Although modern consumers may take the production of clothing for granted, making fabric by hand is a tedious and labor-intensive process involving fiber making, spinning, and weaving.
 The textile industry was the first to be mechanized – with the powered loom – during the Industrial Revolution.

 Different cultures have evolved various ways of creating clothes out of cloth.
 One approach involves draping the cloth.
 Many people wore, and still wear, garments consisting of rectangles of cloth wrapped to fit – for example, the dhoti for men and the sari for women in the Indian subcontinent, the Scottish kilt, and the Javanese sarong.
 The clothes may be tied up (dhoti and sari) or implement pins or belts to hold the garments in place (kilt and sarong).
 The cloth remains uncut, and people of various sizes can wear the garment.

 Another approach involves measuring, cutting, and sewing the cloth by hand or with a sewing machine.
 Clothing can be cut from a sewing pattern and adjusted by a tailor to the wearer's measurements.
 An adjustable sewing mannequin or dress form is used to create form-fitting clothing.
 If the fabric is expensive, the tailor tries to use every bit of the cloth rectangle in constructing the clothing; perhaps cutting triangular pieces from one corner of the cloth, and adding them elsewhere as gussets.
 Traditional European patterns for shirts and chemises take this approach.
 These remnants can also be reused to make patchwork pockets, hats, vests, and skirts.

 Modern European fashion treats cloth much less conservatively, typically cutting in such a way as to leave various odd-shaped cloth remnants.
 Industrial sewing operations sell these as waste; domestic sewers may turn them into quilts.

 In the thousands of years that humans have been making clothing, they have created an astonishing array of styles, many of which have been reconstructed from surviving garments, photographs, paintings, mosaics, etc., as well as from written descriptions.
 Costume history can inspire current fashion designers, as well as costumiers for plays, films, television, and historical reenactment.